5 Simple Ways to Create an Intentional Home

 We live in a busy community and, by our own choices, have various family members involved in a lot of different things.
 Most of all, I am keenly aware that we are just in a busy season of life.
 Our children are not so tiny anymore and they have their own interests, school work, church groups, friends, hobbies, and activities.
 While we have never approached family scheduling with the idea that our lives revolve around our children, we are very much in a season where intentionality is the only reason we can even sit down together to dinner most evenings!

-While it is a busy season, it is also a deeply rewarding season.
+However, while it is a busy season, it is also a deeply rewarding season.
 I also am increasingly aware that seasons don’t last forever.
 That helps me “roll with it” a lot better and even lean into the season…good and bad.

 No matter the season of life, however, I think our homes require intentionality.
 Even looking down the road 15 years to an empty nest, I hope that I will still be very intentional about “home”, even though it will look a lot different than the current season.